An independent investigation into the

 and access to substance misuse groups should be reviewed.

-As part of the security review a range of policies were reviewed to examine quality, with reference
+As part of the security review a rage of policies were reviewed to examine quality, with reference to

 policies into practice.

 The operational policies for both RH and Norbury Ward offer a clear vision and structure for the

 service.
 They are aspirational in nature, realistic and achievable.
 They are presented clearly and

 concisely, and provide a logical progression; setting out appropriate objectives for the care and

 management of patients within a Medium Secure Service.
 The policies offer a baseline for service

 audit through which organisational assurance can be tested.

 Despite the comments above, there is serious disconnection between excellence in policy and